mrcook/manic-miner/README.md

 # Manic Miner Video Game

-This is a work-in-progress port of Matthew Smith's classic 1980's Sinclair ZX Spectrum game to the C++ language.
+This is a work-in-progress port of Matthew Smith's classic 1983 Sinclair ZX Spectrum game to the C language.

 Manic Miner is Copyright (c) 1983 Matthew Smith.
-This C++ port is Copyright (c) 2016-2018 Michael R. Cook
+C/C++ port is Copyright (c) 2016-2019 Michael R. Cook

       Penguins, Man Eating Toilets, Seals, Mutant Telephones, Bugs, Falling Skylabs, Kangaroo's, plus many more, join forces to stop Willy in his quest to get the treasure

-This is my **EXPERIMENTAL** attempt to port the Manic Miner Z80 assembly code to the C/C++ language, allowing it to be played on Windows, macOS, and Linux, without the need of a ZX Spectrum emulator.
+This is my **EXPERIMENTAL** attempt to port the Manic Miner Z80 assembly code to the C language, allowing it to be played on Windows, macOS, and Linux, without the need of a ZX Spectrum emulator.

-When starting this project I had no previous experience with either Z80 assembly nor C++, therefore this is a _learning project_, but who knows, perhaps one day the port will be complete.
+When starting this project I had no previous experience with Z80 assembly, and only a basic understanding of the C language, therefore this is a _learning project_, but who knows, perhaps one day the port will be complete.

 _The Z80 assembly I used as a starting point was disassembled by Richard Dymond as part of his Skoolkit project (http://skoolkit.ca)._